 The town of Baig in Faria will outright deny you from entering due to your main character being female.
 After you defeat the Wizard and break the curse that transformed you into a woman to prevent his prophesied defeat, you will be allowed to enter.

 In Dragon Age: Origins, Leliana will tell you the story of Aveline, an Orlesian woman who was abandoned by her father for not being the son he wanted.
-She grew up with the Dalish, who gave her the chance to seek revenge by competing in tournament of skill, although she had to disguise herself as a man to compete.
+She grew up with the Dalish, who gave her the chance to seek revenge by competing in a tournament of skill, although she had to disguise herself as a man to compete.
 Her jealous competitor ripped her helmet off, revealing her as a woman, and then reminded her of her place before slashing her throat.
 But, according to legend, the injustice dealt upon Aveline convinced the Orlesian royalty to allow women in the chevaliers, so hooray!

 This turns out to be the case in at least one of the Puritan Territories called Sybion in Collar 6, Laura's homeland.
-Because of a severe gender imbalance women are required to submit to men sexually in the hopes of conceiving a male child, and women are ranked by their fertility.
-The main setting of consists of characters in consensual BDSM relationships as a contrast, with the exception of one villain who explicitly uses force on her slaves.
+Because of a severe gender imbalance, women are required to submit to men sexually in the hopes of conceiving a male child, and women are ranked by their fertility.
+The main setting consists of characters in consensual BDSM relationships as a contrast, with the exception of one villain who explicitly uses force on her slaves.